 - Our model receives support and mentorship from proven capacity building models in the field of international healthcare including the Guatemalan Acupuncture and Medical Aid Project (GUAMAP), the Pan African Acupuncture Project (PAAP), and the community acupuncture movement.

 - If you’re interested in receiving training email firstname.lastname@example.org

 How you can support

-As a social enterprise committed to reducing health disparities in our region, Crossroads will continue to support these ongoing capacity building programs.
-We want the Las Cruces community to be a part of this.
-There are several ways you can support the growth of these services.
+As a social enterprise committed to reducing health disparities in our region, we want the Las Cruces community to be able to contribute to our project.
+There are several ways you can support.

 2. Donation only acu days

-Be on the lookout for donation only acupuncture sessions we periodically offer at our Crossroads clinic, at the Mountainview Food Coop and Tesoro Integrative Health Center in Las Cruces, as well as other community centers in the Las Cruces/El Paso border region.
-Proceeds will benefit the growth of these clinics.
-You can receive updates on these specials by following our blog, our facebook page, or to subscribe to our E-newsletter, “Borderland Acu” (subscription is free, just email us at email@example.com).
+Be on the lookout for donation only acupuncture sessions we periodically offer at our Crossroads clinic.
+Proceeds will benefit the Border Project.
+You can receive updates on these specials by following our blog, our facebook page, or to subscribe to our E-newsletter, (subscription is free, just email us at email@example.com).

-Interested in helping these efforts or making a financial contribution/donation?
+Interested in volunteering, helping these efforts or making a financial contribution?

 Email firstname.lastname@example.org or call 575-312-6569